Tyrell Ford

-Tyrell Ford (born March 30, 1998) is a professional gridiron football cornerback for the Green Bay Packers of the National Football League (NFL).
-He played college football at Waterloo.
+Tyrell Ford (born March 30, 1998) is a Canadian professional football defensive back for the Edmonton Elks of the Canadian Football League (CFL).
+He played U Sports football for the Waterloo Warriors.

-High school career
+Early life

 Playing alongside his twin brother, Tre Ford, at A. N. Myer Secondary School, Ford led the Marauders to a Junior Metrobowl championship in 2013, and three straight OFSAA championships from 2014 to 2016.

 University career

 Ford played U Sports football for the Waterloo Warriors from 2017 to 2021.
 Over four seasons, he played in 30 games where he had 94 total tackles, six sacks, 20 pass knockdowns, and six interceptions, including one returned for a touchdown.
 He was also a kick returner for the team where he had 40 kick returns for 733 yards and 82 punt returns for 1,139 yards and three touchdowns.
 He was named a U Sports Second Team All-Canadian at cornerback in 2019 and 2021.